metabitj/metabitj.github.io/README.md

 > Note: The papers are of BIT Mesra mid-semester and end-semester examinations.
 Study materials are those that you receive in your e-mail from your respective C.R.

-The purpose of this website is to keep all the notes (**only those notes that you receive from your C.R. via email**) and papers in an organized way.
+The purpose of this website is to keep all the notes ( **only those notes that you receive from your C.R. via email**) and papers in an organized way.
 Now, you don't have to worry about getting the notes or last year papers.
 Just visit the website and download whatever you need.
-At this point (9 Dec, 2016), the database is incomplete.

-The files from the website will be downloaded in `.zip` format.
+The files from the website will be downloaded in .zip format.
 The database (notes and previous year papers) is stored in a Dropbox account.
-The subject list (of any semester and stream, if applicable) will contain both theory and practical subjects.
+The subject list (Browse Subjects option) will contain both theory and practical subjects.
 Some practical subjects are omitted if question papers are not available.

 #### Website structure **(Important)**: